Stifling heat and humidity suffocating Quebec to start the week

-Monday and Tuesday could be record-breaking, with temperatures expected to be around 34
+Monday and Tuesday temperatures expected to be around 34 C

-Southern Quebec is bracing for a heat wave as a warm and humid air mass pushes through Ontario and makes its way across the province.
+Environment Canada has issued a heat warning for southern and central Quebec starting Monday, as a warm and humid air mass pushes through Ontario and makes its way across the province.

 "It's mostly the humidity in the air that will make it feel like really unbearable, if I can say, for some people," he said.